 Older child adoption costs offset by assistance from DFPS

-If you are interested in adopting an older child then the DFPS can offer assistance for up to $1,500 in costs associated with the adoption.
+If you are interested in adopting an older child, the DFPS can offer service for up to $1,500 in costs associated with the adoption.

-There are special conditions that are associated with this reimbursement of fees, however- one of which being that the child must not be older than six years old.
+However, there are special conditions associated with this reimbursement of fees, one of which being that the child must not be older than six years old.
 Monthly support from the State is also available to these families once the adoption is complete.

 Infant Domestic Adoption Costs and Expenses

-If you and your spouse are interested in adopting an American infant then the costs of doing so increase.
-These sort of adoptions are done privately using the assistance of an attorney to locate a birth mother who is wanting to make her child available for adoption.
-Adoption agencies in the area of Texas that you live can also help you facilitate an infant adoption.
+If you and your spouse are interested in adopting an American infant, then the costs of doing so increase.
+These sorts of adoptions are done privately using the assistance of an attorney to locate a birth mother who wants to make her child available for adoption.
+Adoption agencies in the area of Texas where you live can also help you facilitate an infant adoption.

-Where on earth is all the money going to, you may be asking?
-The same home studies, application fees, criminal and CPS background searches and attorney fees that applied to older child adoption still are relevant to infant adoption.
+You may be asking where on earth is all the money going to?
+The same home studies, application fees, criminal and CPS background searches, and attorney fees applied to older child adoption are still relevant to infant adoption.

 Infant-International Adoption Costs and Expenses

-An international adoption will likely come with some delays which run up the costs as well.
-Any costs associated with home studies, background checks, etc. increase due to the nature of distance and the difference in laws between the U.S. and the adopted child’s country of origin.
-Keep in mind you will have to travel abroad so factor in these costs, also.
+International adoption will likely come with some delays, which run up the costs.
+Any costs associated with home studies, background checks, etc., increase due to the nature of distance and the difference in laws between the U.S. and the adopted child's country of origin.
+Keep in mind that you will have to travel abroad to factor in these costs.